What does a Payroll Specialist do?

 Qualifications

-- Proven experience as a Payroll Specialist or similar role.
+- Proven experience as a Payroll Specialist or in a similar role.

-- Strong knowledge of payroll processes and best practices.
+- Strong understanding of payroll processes and regulations.

-- Proficiency in payroll software and Microsoft Office Suite.
+- Proficient in using payroll software and Microsoft Office Suite.

 - Excellent attention to detail and accuracy.